Sometimes all it takes is a Spark. One text. One call. One note.

 The Today list

-Every morning, Spark looks across your network — who has a birthday coming up, who you said you'd follow up with, who you haven't talked to in too long given how close you are — and picks the three to seven things actually worth doing today.
+Every morning, Spark looks across your network - who has a birthday coming up, who you said you'd follow up with, who you haven't talked to in too long given how close you are - and picks the right few things actually worth doing today.

 Not an inbox.
 Not a feed.
 A short, ranked list with a drafted message for each one.
 Tap, review, send.